VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 **regression sweep of 26 wrdev.sh gates found no regression** from this delivery, and the three gates whose verdicts had become misleading are now fixed.

-Read this first for the current position.
+**Read `throughput-architecture.md`'s STATUS section first for the current position** - it supersedes this document's conclusions.
+What this document is for is the **measurement record**: the deployment, the startup and memory figures, the limit stress test, the regression sweep, and the production profile.
+Those stand.
+The sections reasoning *forward* from them have been overtaken, and are marked.
 Background: the OOM diagnosis is in `prod-restart-260825.md`, the design in `.docs/dep-granularity/spec.md`, and each phase file's "Phase N outcome" section carries corrections to that spec rather than just status.